Wave and current loads

-With the PSE Petroleum Structural Engineering® software, the current profile is described with respect to the sea bed.
+In the PSE software, the current profile is described with respect to the sea bed.
 The current speed is defined by a set of elevation-velocity-angle triplets and the reduction of the current speed in the vicinity of the structure or the blockage factor is accounted for.

 In order to combine the current with the wave profile, the current needs to be stretched, or compressed, to the local wave surface.
 Two stretching methods are available: